openedx/edx-platform/docs/en_us/course_authors/source/exercises_tools/vitalsource.rst

 Step 1.
 Modify the Course's Advanced Settings
 =============================================

-In this step, you'll modify the course's advanced settings to allow you to create an LTI component and add the **lti_passports** policy key for Vital Source.
+In this step, you'll modify the course's advanced settings to allow you to create an LTI component and add the **LTI Passports** policy key for Vital Source.

 #.
 In Studio, click the **Settings** menu, and then click **Advanced Settings**.

 #.
-On the **Advanced Settings** page, locate the **advanced_modules** policy key.
+In the field for the  **Advanced Module List** policy key, place your cursor
+   between the brackets.

 #.
-Under **Policy Value**, place your cursor between the brackets, and then enter ``“lti”``.
-Make sure to include the quotation marks, but not the period.
+Enter ``“lti”``.
+Make sure to include the quotation marks, but not the
+   period.

    .. image:: /Images/LTIPolicyKey.png
-    :alt: Image of the advanced_modules key in the Advanced Settings page, with the LTI value added
+    :alt: Image of the Advanced Module List key in the Advanced Settings page, with the LTI value added

-   **Note** If the **Policy Value** field already contains text, place your cursor directly after the closing quotation mark for the final item, and then enter a comma followed by ``“lti”`` (make sure that you include the quotation marks).
-For example, the text in the **Policy Value** field may resemble the following:
+  .. note:: If the value field already contains text, place your cursor directly after the closing quotation mark for the final item, and then enter a comma followed by ``“lti”`` (make sure that you include the quotation marks).
+For example, the value for **Advanced Module List** may resemble the following:

    ``["value_1","lti"]``

-4. Scroll down to the **lti_passports** policy key.
+4. Scroll down to the **LTI Passports** policy key.

 #.
-Under **Policy Value**, place your cursor between the brackets, and then enter the value for the **lti_passports** policy key that you obtained from Vital Source.
+In the policy value field, place your cursor between the brackets, and then
+   enter the value for the **LTI Passports** policy key that you obtained from Vital Source.
 Make sure to surround the value with quotation marks.

    For example, the value in this field may resemble the following:

    ``"id_21441:b289378-ctools.school.edu:23746387264"``

-#.
-At the bottom of the page, click **Save Changes**.
+6. At the bottom of the page, click **Save Changes**.

 The page refreshes automatically.
 At the top of the page, you see a notification that your changes have been saved.